LucFrachon/used_cars_EDA/README.md

 ## Summary of the project

 Exploratory Data Analysis to uncover correlations between variables and the strongest contributors to used car prices.
 I decribe data manipulation, individual variables and bivariate / multivariate analyses.
+My extensive experience in the automotive industry helps me engineer relevant features and interpret patters in the data.
 I then build a simple linear model for predicting used car prices using log transformations and interaction terms.
 Finally the _Reflections_ section offers some ways to improve the data and gain further insights.